Our History

 In 2008 the hotel changed hands and the new owners decided that they wanted to start afresh with its dealings with the convention , and wanted to raise the prices to the point where they were outside the price range that the convention and those who attended it could reasonably afford.
 No alternative venue could be found for that year.

-Since 2009, the convention has been located at its current venue at Harben House in Newport Pagnell near Milton Keynes.
+Since 2009, the convention was located at Harben House in Newport Pagnell near Milton Keynes.

 Traditionally it had been a summer event, nominally held in July, but in 2012, it was pushed back to September because of the Olympic Games in London, and the change in date has stuck.